The Public Service Intern Program (PSIP) Celebrates its 50th Anniversary!

 Support future PSIP interns through the new PSIP ENDOWED SCHOLARSHIP

-The University Career Center has created a new scholarship to fund U-M students' ability to afford interning in DC through PSIP.
-Currently, our interns report the cost of working in DC for the summer is over $5,500.
+As part of the 50th celebration, he University Career Center created a new scholarship to fund U-M students' ability to afford interning in DC through PSIP.
+Currently, our interns report the cost of working in DC for the summer is over $6,000.
 Please consider donating to this newly established scholarship to cover the cost of student housing, transportation and living expenses.
-You know personally that PSIP is a transformative experience that should be available to any Michigan student, regardless of socioeconomic status.
+PSIP is a transformative experience that should be available to any Michigan student, regardless of socioeconomic status.
+We also launched a 1st Gen Scholarship for first-generation college students who need funding for their DC experience.

 If you have any questions about this scholarship fund or giving to PSIP, please contact Kyle Nowels on the Student Life Development team at email@example.com.